tobeva/tobeva.com/content/blog/2022-02-26-se-radio/index.md

 stressful times.
 It also gave me glimpse of what it was like to carry on a conversation while staying aware there will later be an audience.
-It gives you a buzz similar to being on stage, and yet it's totally different since there is no audience at the time.
+It gives you a buzz similar to being on stage, and yet it's totally different since there is generally no audience when you are recording.

 In May of 2021 Robert emailed me to say there was an opening for a host on the show and I started the onboarding process.
 Robert is very organized and